build-trust/ockam/documentation/guides/draft/use-cases/end-to-end-encryption-with-kafka/README.md

 Messages in those logs are what the network or Kafka broker will see.
 As you can see the messages are encrypted and not exposed to the broker.

-**NOTE** encryption key is transient and generated on secure channel establishment.
-After you exit the example programs the messages stored in Kafka will be lost as they can no longer be decrypted.
+**NOTE** The encryption key is transient and generated on secure channel establishment.
+After you exit the example programs all the messages stored in Kafka will be lost as they can no longer be decrypted.

 ### Message flow